fratrung/did-iiot-dht/README.md

   - DID creation and resolution via DHT
   - Public key distribution and session negotiation
 - **Controlled (optional)**:
-  - Verifiable Credential issuance through an issuer node, for use cases that require authorization policies or regulated onboarding
+  - Verifiable Credential issuance through an issuer node, for use cases that require authorization policies or regulated onboarding and for manually access control of device in the network
 ---

 ## Example Integration